nNasir/FiniteAutomata/README.md

 # FiniteAutomata

-This repository is intended to contained code files for various properties of finite automata.
+This repository is intended to contain code files for various properties of finite automata.
-Its is created to for instructors who want to quickly provide/verify solutions.
+It is created for instructors who want to quickly provide/verify solutions.
 And for students who want to verify solutions.

 Version 1.0 contains code for following algorithm
   * NFA to DFA